It’s high in protein.

 Ammonia is formed naturally in the body as a result of protein digestion by bacteria that live in the intestines.
 The ammonia is carried in the blood (as ammonium hydroxide) to the liver; there it is converted to urea, which exits the body in the urine.
 It is normal and usual to find a certain amount of ammonium hydroxide in meat.

 Ammonium hydroxide has been used as an antimicrobial agent in meat for more than 40 years.
-Its safety was reviewed in 1974 by the US Food and Drug Administration’s Select Committee on GRAS (Generally Recognized as Safe) Substances, who had this to say:
+Its safety was reviewed in 1974 by the US Food and Drug Administration’s Select Committee on GRAS (Generally Recognised as Safe), which had this to say:

 “Ammonia and the ammonium ion are integral components of normal metabolic processes and play an essential role in the physiology of man.
 Although there have been no significant feeding studies specifically designed to ascertain the safety threshold of ammonium compounds as food ingredients, numerous metabolic studies have been reported in the scientific literature.
 Extrapolation of these findings to the concentrations of ammonium compounds normally present in foods does not suggest that there would be untoward effects at such levels.
 In the light of the foregoing, the Select Committee concludes that: There is no evidence in the available information on ammonium bicarbonate, ammonium carbonate, ammonium chloride, ammonium hydroxide, mono and dibasic ammonium phosphate, and ammonium sulfate that demonstrates, or suggests reasonable grounds to suspect, a hazard to the public when they are used at levels that are now current or that might reasonably be expected in future.”

-Ammonium hydroxide also is included in the USDA’s list of Safe and Suitable Ingredients Used in the Production of Meat, Poultry, and Egg Products (FSIS Directive 7120.1, Revision 2; last revised 4/12/10).
+Ammonium hydroxide also is included in the USDA’s list of Safe and Suitable Ingredients (FSIS Directive 7120.1, Revision 2; last revised 4/12/10).
 It is used as a pH control agent in brine solutions for meat products, and as an antimicrobial agent for beef carcasses (in hot boxes and holding coolers) and boneless beef trimmings.
 Ammonia gas (anhydrous ammonia) is also used as an antimicrobial agent for lean finely textured beef.

 Ammonia and ammonium hydroxide are among several antimicrobial agents that may be used on beef and poultry without labeling disclosure.
 Organic acid blends, calcium hypochlorite, chlorine gas, citric acid, lactic acid, and trisodium phosphate are other examples.
 All of these agents are considered by FDA and USDA to be processing aids rather than ingredients, when they meet one of the following criteria: